ArcadeMode/TypeShim/README.md

 <h1 align=center tabindex=-1>TypeShim - Typesafe .NET ↔︎ TypeScript interop</h1>
 <p align=center tabindex=-1>
-  <i>Your .NET classes, running on Wasm, accessible from TypeScript</i>
+  <i>Wasm powered .NET, accessible from TypeScript</i>
 </p>

 ## Why TypeShim
-The [JSImport/JSExport API](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0), the backbone of [.NET Webassembly applications](https://github.com/dotnet/runtime/blob/74cf618d63c3d092eb91a9bb00ba8152cc2dfc76/src/mono/wasm/features.md), is not very ergonomic with lacking type information and exclusively static methods to export to JS.
-You need to learn about its type limitations, how to marshall certain types, and frankly, you just wanted to run your C# code in the browser..
+The [JSImport/JSExport API](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0), the backbone of [.NET Webassembly applications](https://github.com/dotnet/runtime/blob/74cf618d63c3d092eb91a9bb00ba8152cc2dfc76/src/mono/wasm/features.md), lacks type information, exclusively supports static methods and overal lacks ergonomics.
+You need to learn various details about type marshalling and frankly, you just wanted to run your C# code in the browser..

 Enter: _TypeShim_.
-No hassle, just straight into the good stuff with generated C# interop ánd TypeScript classes that look and behave _just_ like your C# classes.
-Drop a `[TSExport]` on your C# class, build and _voilà_ a typescript class you can interact with.
+Drop a `[TSExport]` on your C# class and _voilà_, a typescript class you can interact with.
+Generated C# interop ánd TypeScript classes that look and behave _just_ like your C# classes.
 Get a class instance from the dotnet runtime and use its methods and properties, just like you wanted to do in the first place.

 > Fully automated construction of your Wasm interop facade and a matching TypeScript library to boot.